jyang4/a5-jyang4/rubric.md

 - Place a marker at each location point: 3 points
 - Adjust the size of each marker based on a piece of data about the marker: 2 points
 - Include hover or click information showing at least 3 pieces of data about the incident: 3 points
-- Place a line break between each piece of information ("<br>"): 1 point
+- Place a line break between each piece of information: 1 point
 - Lists 2 insights (2 points)

 ## Plot of your choice (**15 points**)